-\item ${\hat E}_{r}$, $r = 7,8,9$ \end{enumerate} These Dynkin diagrams correspond to the affine Lie algebras $\hat \g$ associated to finite dimensional Lie algebras $\g$ of rank $r$.
+\item[3)] ${\hat E}_{r}$, $r = 7,8,9$. \end{enumerate} These Dynkin diagrams correspond to the affine Lie algebras $\hat \g$ associated to finite-dimensional Lie algebras $\g$ of rank $r$.
 We set $\Gq = \hat \bG$ and $\gq = \hat \g$.
-We discuss the relevant aspects of the theory of affine Kac-Moody algebras in the following subsections.
+We discuss the relevant aspects of the theory of affine Kac--Moody algebras in the following subsections.

-{}Note that the ${\hat A}_{0}$ case (its quiver has one vertex and one edge connecting it to itself), given our constraint $[ {\bf m} ] =0$ for the Class II theory, corresponds to the ${\CalN}=4$ superconformal theory.
+{}Note that the ${\hat A}_{0}$ case (its quiver has one vertex and one edge connecting it to itself), given our constraint $[ {\bf m} ] =0$ for the class II theory, corresponds to the ${\CalN}=4$ superconformal theory.
 It is well known that the classical moduli space of vacua gets no quantum corrections in this theory.

 {}The dimensions ${\bv}$ are uniquely specified, up to a single multiple:

 where $a_{i}$ are the so-called Dynkin labels.
 We shall recall several interpretations of these numbers below.